lexajukov/CodeConversations/src/Opensoft/Bundle/CodeConversationBundle/Resources/doc/about.md

 CodeConversations.

 Once project leads are satisfied with the pull request, they'll check out the code themselves, ensure that tests pass and nothing major is broken, then merge this code into its destined location.
+Merges should be performed with the --no-ff flag.

 Once CodeConversations detects the merge, the pull request will be closed.